Last Updated on June 24, 2025 by George Pavlopoulos

 Part III: The Belvedere Torsos

 The Belvedere Torsos are among the most prominent sculptures of Roman antiquity.
 It’s hard to find any other Roman work of art so often reproduced.
 Although recreating the missing parts was standard practice in older times, the Belvedere Torsos somehow didn’t undergo such a process.
-It was only in the 1990s that Munich’s Glyptothek started a process of plaster reconstruction as the pensive Ajax.
+It was only in the 1990s that Munich’s Glyptothek started a process of plaster reconstruction of the pensive Ajax.

 Part IV: Cork Models

-These miniatures made of cork allowed people to study distant landmarks, providing them with information about ancient buildings.
+These miniatures, made of cork, allowed people to study distant landmarks, providing them with information about ancient buildings.
 Together with the cork models presented in “The Art of Replication,” the visitor will also see the views of these landmarks created by Angelo Uggeri.

 Part V: Copies of paintings

 During the 19th century, it was standard practice for patrons to commission copies of paintings.
 This happened either because the originals were too expensive or out of the market.
-An interesting question is if today we should see these replicated paintings as something more than direct substitutes.
+An interesting question is whether today we should see these replicated paintings as something more than direct substitutes.

 The Lindenau Museum of Altenburg hosts an eclectic collection of copies, including a depiction of Saint Protasius.
 It’s on show in the Draiflessen Collection, accompanied by three versions of the same Annunciation scene.